rightkick/Notes/terraform/README.md

 - `terraform output`: print the values of output variables.
 - `terraform refresh`: it refreshes local state with the actual infra state.
 Useful to incorporate manual changes into the state.
 This command is run automatically from `terraform plan` or `terraform apply`.
 - `terraform graph`: print resource dependencies in a dot format.
 The graph can be visualized with graphviz application or similar.
 Example: `terraform graph | dot -Tsvg > graph.svg`.
+- `terraform state list`: list the configured resources, as recorded from the state file.
+- `terraform state show <resource>`: show attributes of a matching resource, as recorded from the state file.

 ## Lifecycle management
 One can affect how terraform handles the lifecycle of resources when updating the infrastructure through the use of lifecycle rules.
 Example: